 These headphones come with a 1/8” TRRS cable that has an in-line microphone.
 You can use them passively and can also use the mic on most platforms that have the right audio jack, like most consoles and PCs.

-The Skullcandy Crusher 360 set themselves apart by their nice-looking design and their good sound with extra haptic bass.
+The Skullcandy Crusher 360 set themselves apart by their nice-looking design and their excited sound with extra haptic bass.
 Unfortunately, they only passively isolate and do a poor job at it, meaning they won’t be ideal for commuting.
-We suggest taking a look at our recommendations for the best Bluetooth over-ear headphones and the best wireless headphones, or the best over-ear noise cancelling headphones if you’re looking for commuting headphones.

-The Bose QuietComfort 35 II are better and more versatile headphones than the Skullcandy Crusher 360 Wireless.
-The QC 35 II are great noise cancelling headphones that have a sturdy build and are one of the most comfortable headphones we’ve reviewed so far.
-Their sound quality is also more accurate and will reproduce tracks with fidelity.
+The Bose QuietComfort 35/QC35 Wireless 2016 are better and more versatile headphones than the Skullcandy Crusher 360 Wireless.
+The Bose are great noise cancelling headphones that have a sturdy build and are one of the most comfortable headphones we’ve reviewed so far.
+The Bose sound quality is also more accurate and will reproduce tracks with fidelity.
 You can also connect them to two devices at a time, which is convenient.
-On the other hand, the Crusher 360 have an in-line mic that the Bose lack and their Bluetooth latency is noticeably lower, which is better for watching video content.
+On the other hand, the Skullcandy have an in-line mic that the Bose lack, and their Bluetooth latency is noticeably lower, which is better for watching video content.